irusuugen/gym-girl-bites/README.md

 # gym-girl-bites
-A website to store my high protein and low calorie recipes as a gym girl.
-Project is based off The Odin Project.
+This project is a website to store my high protein and low calorie recipes as a gym girl.
+This is part of The Odin Project's HTML Foundations course, and I will (hopefully) build on this project as I learn other skills such as CSS and JavaScript from TOP.